linode/linode-blockstorage-csi-driver/README.md

 * Kubernetes v1.15+
 * The node `hostname` must match the Linode Instance `label`
-* `--allow-privileged` must be enabled for the API server and kubelet

 ### Secure a Linode API Access Token: